Jesse1211/ECS-189L/ProjectDocumetation.md

 ## Gameplay Testing
 ### Jesse Liu
 - Only used `Debug.Log()` to make sure the functionality
+- After teammates finish scripts, I need to deploy them to various prefabs to combine three scenes.
+I need to pay attention to layer & tag settings, such as the enemy cannot attack the player.
+Also, scenes do not have the same unit scale, I need to modify the main character's size & vertical jump & movement speed.

 ## Narrative Design
 ### Xinhe Wang